wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 An alert resolves when there are either no true values present within the given Alert resolves time window, or when the Alert resolves time window contains no data.
 If the Alert resolves property is not set, the property defaults to the Alert fires value.

+**Note** Setting Alert resolves to a value that is lower than Alert fires can result in  multiple resolve-fire cycles under certain circumstances.

+For example assume the following scenario:
+ 1. The alert condition is `ts(metric.name) > 0”, alert fires = 10, alert resolves = 5`
+ 1. metric.name normally reports 0, but starts reporting 1.
+ 1. After 10 minutes, the alert fires (because metric.name has been 1)
+ 1. At 10:30, metric.name returns to 0 and stops reporting new messages.
+ 1. At 1:36, the alert resolves because the value was 0 for the last 5 minutes.
+ 1. At 1:37, the alert fires again because there were 1 values in the last 10 minutes.
+ 1. Then the alert resolves again and fires again, until 1:41 when it finally resolves.